 Homeownership Market and Needs

 Did you know?
-Idaho had the highest annual home price appreciation (11.5%) in the U.S. in the third quarter of 2019.
-The national average was 4.9%, according to Federal Housing Finance Agency data.
+Idaho has had the highest annual home price appreciation in the U.S. since the third quarter of 2019, according to Federal Housing Finance Agency data.

 Housing Price Index

-What the HPI says about Idaho: For the second consecutive quarter, Idaho had the highest annual home price appreciation (11.5%) in the nation.
+What the HPI says about Idaho: .
+House prices in Idaho rose 12.6% in the first quarter of 2020.
 Boise, at 11.1 percent, was tops among the nation’s 100 largest metropolitan areas over the 12 months ending in Sept.
 2019.
 Explore the data.